iamthenoah/ProductivityEnchantments/README.md

 ### Can I use it in my Modpack?

-Feel free to you use this mod however you like.
+Yes, Feel free to you use this mod however you like.

 ### Will this mod be available in other versions?